teamniteo/handbook/benefits.md

 Conferences count as working days (7.5h per day).
 Transport to conferences counts too (up to 7.5h per day).

 The conference bonus requires that you write a report about the conference when you get back.
 It can be published on Intra or on any of our blogs.
-The conference fee amount is reimbursed to the allowance.
+The conference fee amount is reimbursed using your allowance.

-For example, Dejan goes to a three day conference in London:
+For example, Dejan goes to a three-day conference in London:

     * Conference fee is $500.
     * Flights, trains and taxis are $300.
-    * Hotel and food is $400.
+    * Hotel and food are $400.

     Dejan charges the company $1200 in allowances so his conference allowance is calculated as:

     * $1500 (5 * $200/day + $500 for the conference fee)

-    Before the trip Dejan's allowance was $500 in credit and after the trip it is now $800.
+    Before the trip, Dejan's allowance was $500 in credit and after the trip, it is now $800.

-## Online and Offline Courses
+## Courses

-We encourage you to take courses by paying for time spent on the course.
+We encourage you to take courses by paying for time spent on the course, either online or offline.
 A rough guideline is one course per quarter.
 The amount covered is based on how direct the benefit is from the course, based on the course syllabus.

-* 50% for somewhat work related courses which do not have immediate benefit
+* 50% for loosely work-related courses which do not have an immediate benefit.
-* 100% for work related courses with immediate benefit
+* 100% for work-related courses with immediate benefits.

 After finishing the course, you should write a short review of the course, for others to use when deciding whether to take a course or not.

 The main limitation is that project work always has priority over course-related work.

 If you need to pay a fee to participate in the course, use your [allowance](#productivity-allowance).

 ## Vacation